ahnoorwd/B12-A5-Emergency-Hotline/readme.md

 ### My Readme File...

-## 1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll**?
+## 1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

 ### Ans-01::

->>getElementById("id") → Selects a single element by its unique id.
+getElementById("id") → Selects a single element by its unique id.
 Always returns one element.

->>getElementsByClassName("class") → Selects all elements with a given class.
+getElementsByClassName("class") → Selects all elements with a given class.
 Returns an HTMLCollection (live list, not an array).

->>querySelector("selector") → Returns the first element that matches a CSS selector (e.g. .class, #id, div > p).
+querySelector("selector") → Returns the first element that matches a CSS selector (e.g. .class, #id, div > p).

->>querySelectorAll("selector") → Returns all elements matching the CSS selector as a NodeList (static list, array-like).
+querySelectorAll("selector") → Returns all elements matching the CSS selector as a NodeList (static list, array-like).

->>querySelector is the most flexible since it supports full CSS selectors.
+querySelector is the most flexible since it supports full CSS selectors.
 ---
-## 2. How do you create and insert a new element into the DOM**?
+## 2. How do you create and insert a new element into the DOM?

 ### Ans-02::

 You can create a new element using document.createElement() and then insert it into the DOM using methods like appendChild(), prepend(), before(), or after().

-An example code
+Example
 const newDiv = document.createElement("div");
 newDiv.textContent = "Hello World!";
 document.body.appendChild(newDiv);
----

 ## 3. What is Event Bubbling and how does it work?